Advocate urges Nirbhaya's mother to learn from Sonia Gandhi, forgive convicts

 The Nirbhaya death-row convicts who were earlier said to be executed on January 22 at 7 am but it has been delayed now and set to be hanged on February 1 at 6 am.

-Nirbhaya's mother said that she will not be satisfied until the her daughter's rapist and murderers are hanged.
+Nirbhaya's mother said that she will not be satisfied until her daughter's rapist and murderers are hanged.

 Nirbhaya, a 23-year-old daughter, was gang-raped and brutally assaulted on the intervening night of December 16-17, 2012, in a moving bus in south Delhi by six people before being thrown out on the road.
 She died on December 29 at Mount Elizabeth Hospital in Singapore.